marvin-richter/overhead-time-multiplexing/README.md

-# Overhead by Time-Multiplexing Qubit Control
+# Overhead in Quantum Circuits with Time-Multiplexed Qubit Control
 This is a placeholder repository for the accompanying code to the publication.

 M. Richter, I. Strandberg, S. Gasparinetti, and A. F. Kockum, Overhead in Quantum Circuits with Time-Multiplexed Qubit Control, arXiv:2508.20752.